 Advantages of Urethane Bumpers

-Urethane is the most highly recommended and sought after materials used to manufacture bumpers.
+Urethane is the most highly recommended and sought after material used to manufacture bumpers.
 Hardness and chemical resistance is just the beginning when it comes to the advantageous properties of urethane.
 In addition to these properties, urethane also has excellent resistance to impact, abrasion, cuts, and tears.
 Urethane has a high level of resilience, meaning that a significant amount of energy is required to deform urethane and prevent all possibility of recovery from the impact.
 Objects that can come in contact with bumpers may have sharp edges, may hit the bumper at high speed, and in general, put the bumpers at a greater risk of wear and tear.
-Therefore, in more abrasive applications, urethane bumpers will not chunk off or break.
-Urethane can be made at varying levels of softness, which can enable manufacturers to accommodate for more fragile products.
-Delicate items that travel along a conveyor belt can be safely cushioned by a urethane bumper as they are moved from place to place.
+Therefore, urethane bumpers will not chunk off or break in more abrasive applications.
+Urethane can be made at varying levels of softness, which can enable manufacturers to accommodate more fragile products.
+A urethane bumper can safely cushion delicate items that travel along a conveyor belt as they are moved from place to place.
 During the casting process, urethane can be easily and permanently bonded to metal, cloth, wood, and other structural elements.
 The bond strength can even exceed the tear strength of the urethane material itself.
 In extreme conditions, the urethane will fail before anything else.
-In the most abrasive of applications, it can outperform mild steel by up to four times, and rubber compounds up to ten times.
+In the most abrasive of applications, it can outperform mild steel by up to four times and rubber compounds up to ten times.